Canon 2000D vs M6

 Body comparison: Canon 2000D vs M6

 The physical size and weight of the Canon 2000D and the Canon M6 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (42 percent) than the Canon 2000D.
 Moreover, the M6 is markedly lighter (18 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the M6 are weather-sealed.